-A couple of weekends ago Festival Ballet Providence put on a great show, all works of Viktor Plotnikov.
-He choreographed three very different ballet pieces in his narrative style, all highly enjoyable but I am partial to Orchis.
+A couple of weekends ago, Festival Ballet Providence put on a great show, all works of Viktor Plotnikov.
+He choreographed three quite different ballet pieces in his narrative style, all highly enjoyable, but I am partial to Orchis.
 I hope you will forgive my bias!

-The first piece, Surrender, was very dramatic with a good blend of dance and theatrical acting.
+The first piece, Surrender, was dramatic with a good blend of dance and theatrical acting.
 Dancers rose to the occasion and delivered an emotional performance.
-The piece moved from finding love, to betrayal, to infidelity, soul cleansing and helping others cleanse their souls.
-In the end they seemed to Surrender to love and life.
-The idea of using long pieces of cloth as a river in which the dancer Vilia Putrius washed her troubles, and possibly the sins of her lover Mindaugas Bauzys (her real-life husband).
+The piece moved from finding love to betrayal, to infidelity, soul cleansing, and helping others cleanse their souls.
+In the end, they seemed to Surrender to love and life.
+The idea of using long pieces of cloth as a river in which the dancer Vilia Putrius washed her troubles, and the sins of her lover Mindaugas Bauzys (her real-life husband.)